 The Group is exposed to credit risk only with respect to uncertainties as to timing and collectability of accounts receivable, cash and cash equivalents and restricted cash.
 The Group mitigates credit risk through standard credit and reference checks.
 There are no material financial assets that the Group considers past due.
-The Group currently holds the majority of its cash, cash equivalents and restricted cash holdings in large financial institutions in Canada and South Africa and does not expect any significant risk associated with those deposits.
-The accounts receivable are sales taxes refundable due from the Government of South Africa and Canada as well as trade receivables from diamond tenders; the Group does not foresee any significant risk in the collection of these accounts receivable.
+The Group currently holds the majority of its cash and cash equivalents and restricted cash in large financial institutions in Canada and South Africa and does not expect any significant risk associated with those deposits.
+The accounts receivable includes sales taxes refundable due from the Government of South Africa and Canada \$167,034 (March 31, 2019 - \$184,861) as well as trade receivables from diamond tenders of \$80,348 (March 31, 2019 - \$17,757).
+The Group does not foresee any significant risk in the collection of these accounts receivable.

-The accounts receivable ageing amounts are as follows:
+The trade accounts receivable aging amounts are as follows: